It's My Sin: Background and development

 After the disbandment of her former band Cassandra's Ears, Hellriegel was signed to East West's parent company Warner Music International as a solo artist in 1989.
 Although she did not intend to embark on a solo career, she took up the label's offer as she was willing to move on from working at her father's business and had numerous unpublished songs that she wished to do more with.
-Attempts by her label to pair her with a number of co-writers to develop songs for what became It's My Sin, including Eagles songwriter J. D. Souther, were unsuccessful, and in the end she wrote all but one of the songs on the album by herself.
+Attempts by her label to pair her with a number of co-writers to develop songs for what became It's My Sin, including Eagles songwriter JD Souther, were unsuccessful, and in the end she wrote all but one of the songs on the album by herself.

 Production was mostly by Nick Morgan.
 The only exceptions were the tracks "No Idea" and "Westy Gals", collaborative efforts between him and Souther.
 The Mutton Birds' frontman, Don McGlashan, contributed to musical arrangements on the album, which also had a number of other notable New Zealand musical figures, including Greg Johnson and Rima Te Wiata.
 Recording mostly took place in December 1991 and January 1992 at Mountain Studios in Tauranga, though the Souther-produced tracks were recorded in Auckland as late as March 1992.
 The album was then mixed at Marmalade Studios in Wellingtonand mastered at Studios 301 in Sydney.

 Several songs on the album contain autobiographical themes about Hellriegel's formative years.
 These include "Westy Gals", an "interpretation of her [hometown] West Auckland" and its "masses of sprawling boredom", and "Richmond Rd Revisited", which tells of the "depressing time" she experienced while living in Grey Lynn.